asardaes/dtwclust/cran-comments.md

 ## Update to version 2.0.0
+* Dropped some formal parameters.
+Still supporting them via ellipsis.
 * More parallel support and some extended functionality.
 * New classes and some new generics.
-* Dropped some formal parameters.
-Still supporting them via ellipsis.
+* Bug fixes.

 ## Test environments
 * Local Windows 10, R 3.2.3